Raffle Fundraising for Charity Golf Tournaments

 - Live Stream video platform for hybrid and virtual fundraising events

 - Sponsor promotion via sponsor logos and links to website and social media

 - Easy social media share options on all pages

 - Ability to incorporate peer to peer fundraising, where fundraisers sell raffle tickets via personal fundraising pages

 - The system can automatically draw winners from all entries or the administrator can draw winners

-- Include Social Media sharing options to reward supporters who share links and bring in other donors with more raffle entries
+- Social Media sharing options to reward supporters who share links and bring in other donors with more raffle entries

 - Text to Give and mobile giving features to make promoting the raffle easy

 One of the most important considerations when planning a raffle is how to securely manage the money raised through raffle ticket sales and donations.
 Online raffle sales are a great way to spread the word, plus, accepting credit cards makes it easy for your constituents to participate and less hassle for your ticket sellers to collect cash and checks.
 Who has $100 to spare in their wallets, after all?